ipresley96/pacman-chump/README.md

 # pacman-chump
-This is a simple exercise that allowed me to understand 2 dimensional arrays
+This is a simple exercise that allowed me to understand 2-dimensional arrays

 This was meant to be a simple exercise that allowed me to see how 2d arrays were able to work with looping through the arrays to create a model of the movement used by the PacMan game.